 Before the GPU can start with the interpretation, the data needs to be sent to the GPU.
-Because the variables are already in matrix form, transferring the data is rather simple.
-Memory needs to be allocated on the global memory of the GPU and then be copied from RAM into the allocated memory.
-Allocating memory and transferring the data to the GPU is handled in the background by the CuArray type provided by CUDA.jl.
+Because the variables are already in matrix form, transferring the data is fairly straightforward.
+Memory must be allocated in the global memory of the GPU and then be copied from RAM into the allocated memory.
+Allocating memory and transferring the data to the GPU is handled implicitly by the CuArray type provided by CUDA.il.